 Consistent with the requirements of the Fair Labor Standards Act (FLSA) concerning an employee with a regular schedule of a twenty-seven (27) day work cycle, each employee's regular schedule shall include a "Garcia" day (a twenty-four (24) hour shift day which would

 normally be worked) every eighteenth (18th) duty day which Garcia day shall end at the conclusion of the employee's 27th day of that employee's work cycle.
-Subject to approval of the Chief, Garcia days may be rescheduled or traded between employees provided such shall, in no way, result in overtime liability for the City under the FLSA.
+Subject to operational need as determined by the Chief, Garcia days may be rescheduled or traded between employees provided such shall, in no way, result in overtime liability for the City under the FLSA.
+When a Garcia day falls on a holiday, the employee will not be paid at the overtime rate for that day.

 Section 12.3